zak-45/WLEDAudioSyncRTMGC/README.md

 Node.js version used : 18.6.
 Dev made with vue.js & vite.js.
 Using osc.js (2.4.4) for OSC communication.

+## Easy start :
+Take your binary file depend of your OS, run it !

+This is a portable nodejs version with all included (made with pkg)

 ## To start project locally (Dev version):
 - download all to your nodejs work folder
 - `cd server`